 - Subverted and Played for Laughs on Psych.
 At one point, Shawn drags his fingernails down a whiteboard to get the attention of the people in the room.
 When it doesn't work (because whiteboards aren't made out of the right material to create the desired noise), he does it again while screeching into a microphone.
 Can be seen here.

-- Game of Thrones.
-In "The Sons of the Harpy", Lancel Lannister has the sign of the Faith Militant carved into his forehead upon joining their order, and the audience gets close-up shots of his nails painfully clutching the wooden table he's lying on (with sound effects, of course) just for added squick.
+- In "The Sons of the Harpy", Lancel Lannister has the sign of the Faith Militant carved into his forehead upon joining their order, and the audience gets close-up shots of his nails painfully clutching the wooden table he's lying on (with sound effects, of course) just for added squick.

 - In an 80's Cracked Magazine sendup about what would happen if the Moral Guardians forced the A-Team to be less violent, the A-Team is forced to use less violent methods of subduing the villains.
 It concludes with B.A. scraping his nails across a blackboard to make the kidnappers surrender.